FAQ on mindfulness, mindfulness-based coaching and stress management

 In mindfulness meditation we train mainly tree things: relaxation, concentration, and insight.
 Insight means a better understanding of the interplay of the mind and body.
 Relaxation and concentration are mutually dependent.
 In mindfulness meditation we learn to focus our concentration willingly.
 From moment to moment we try to concentrate on those things, on which we actually want to concentrate.
 This concentration on the present results in mental and physical relaxation.
 At the same time it is not possible to be relaxed without being concentrated on the moment in this way.
 We learn to realise more consciously what happens from moment to moment in our mind and body and how our experience is related to how we feel.
 In this way we learn to become more relaxed.
 We consciously foster experiential qualities that are accompanied by well-being and happiness.
 At the same time we learn to let go of things that distract our concentration on the present moment and make us unhappy.
 Based on this relaxation and concentration deeper insight develops.
 We understand more and more how our experience occurs from moment to moment based on the interplay of mind and body.
 This understanding enables us purposefully to strengthen those experiential qualities that are important for us and make us happy.
 Mindfulness works, because we understand better what is necessary for a happy life and how we can cultivate and further develop our potential for well-being and happiness from moment to moment.
 Mindfulness makes us more independent, freer, and more capable to see our life in the way it actually is from one moment to the next.

-Mindfulness is an at least 2,500-year-old meditation practice, which is described in detail in the teachings of the Buddha.
+Mindfulness is an at least 2,500-year-old meditation practice, which plays an essential role in different religions and philosophies.
+Especially in the teachings of the Buddha, it is described in detail.
 Already at that time mindfulness was developed as a training for mind and body.
 It was used as a practice for both mental and physical well-being.
-This 2,500-year-old form of meditation has been introduced with great success in a secularised form into Western health systems since the 1970s.
+Mindfulness has been introduced in secularised form since the 1970s into Western health systems with great success.
 At first mindfulness was mainly employed in the medical field, for example in the work with chronic pain patients.
 Later psychological mindfulness-based interventions were developed.
 Beyond its therapeutic applications mindfulness today is a training for mind and body that is utilised in various professional areas, especially in connection to stress management and optimising performance – such as in advising and coaching of executives and competitive athletes.
 For more and more people mindfulness is the practice to unfold and cultivate their inner potential.
 For many people it is also the practice for spiritual self-realisation.
 Ultimately it is less the question of the area of application, but the question how mindfulness can be integrated into all areas of life.
 Mindfulness is a practice through which we learn to understand life better.
 We can respond more consciously and better to challenges in life.
 My mindfulness-based coaching takes this dimension into account.

 Today it can be proved with well validated scientific data that mindfulness works.
 To mention just some examples from the field of meditation research: Mindfulness has a positive influence on the immune system, heart rate variability (HRV), blood pressure, and sleep quality.
 It slows down ageing processes of the brain.
 It strengthens the ability to conscious stress reduction and conscious relaxation.
 It enhances concentration.
 It has a general positive effect on our mental and physical well-being.
 Through mindfulness meditation we improve our work and leadership qualities, social competence, and work-life balance.
 There are many further specific effects of mindfulness depending on the goals that are pursued with the practice.
 However, in connection to mindfulness the evidence that the meditator him- or herself can draw from the practice appears to be much more important than scientific data.
 Mindfulness practice is about taking full responsibility for our life.
 Each client him- or herself should critically test whether the practice actually works for him or her.
 Mostly a client will notice the effects of mindfulness already after some hours of meditation when instructed, advised, and accompanied by an expert.
 The reason for the societal success of mindfulness is without doubt based on the fact that the multiple effects of this kind of meditation can be proved scientifically.
 However, it is even more important that people themselves feel the effects of this meditation clearly and that they can test the effects directly in their own experience and well-being.